On2 Technologies: History

 While known by the name The Duck Corporation, they developed TrueMotion S, a codec that was used by some games for full motion video (FMV) sequences during the 1990s.
 The original office of the Duck Corporation was founded in New York City by Daniel B. Miller, Victor Yurkovsky, and Stan Marder.
 In 1994 Duck opened its first "satellite" engineering office in Colonie, NY under the management of Eric Ameres.
 Miller became CEO of newly renamed On2 Technologies until Doug McIntyre was hired in late 2000, when Miller resumed his role as CTO.
 CEO's after McIntyre included Bill Joll and Matt Frost.

 After Miller's departure in 2003, newly promoted CTO Eric Ameres moved the primary engineering office to upstate NY's capital region.
 Ameres later departed in 2007 to pursue other research as part of the opening of the Experimental Media and Performing Arts Center (EMPAC) at his alma mater, Rensselaer Polytechnic Institute (RPI).
 After Ameres' departure in 2007 Paul Wilkins served as co-CTO with Jim Bankoski.
 Wilkins was founder of "Metavisual" which was acquired by On2 in 1999 to bring the VP3 codec to market.
 The VP3 codec became the basis of On2's future codecs as well as the basis of the open source Theora video codec.

 In 1995, The Duck Corporation raised $1.7 million in venture funding from Edelson Technology Partners.

 In 1997, they raised an additional $7 million in a venture round primarily financed by Citigroup Ventures.

 In 1999, The Duck Corporation merged with Applied Capital Funding, Inc., a public company on the American Stock Exchange.
 The merged entity was first renamed On2.Com and then On2 Technologies, trading on the AMEX as ONT.
 ONT's price peaked at a little over $40 per share, briefly giving the company a market cap in excess of $1 billion.

-On April 4, 2000, On2 buys Quickband, Inc. ("Quickband"), a wholly owned subsidiary of the company, acquired substantially all of the assets of DVD Mags, Inc. ("DVD Mags"), a California corporation in the business of aggregating and producing short-form entertainment content for distribution across digital and traditional channels (the "Quickband Acquisition").
+On April 4, 2000, On2 bought Quickband, Inc. ("Quickband"), a wholly owned subsidiary of the company, acquired substantially all of the assets of DVD Mags, Inc. ("DVD Mags"), a California corporation in the business of aggregating and producing short-form entertainment content for distribution across digital and traditional channels (the "Quickband Acquisition").
 The Quickband Acquisition was effected pursuant to an Asset Purchase Agreement ("Purchase Agreement") dated as of March 9, 2000 by and among the company, Quickband and DVD Mags.

 On November 3, 2000, On2 acquired the game engine development company Eight Cylinders Studios.

 In May 2007, On2 announced an agreement to acquire Finnish Hantro Products, a provider of video codecs for chips for wireless devices.
 The acquisition was finalized on November 1, 2007.

 In November 2008, On2 announced that it would partner with Zencoder to create Flix Cloud, a high-capacity online video encoding service using Amazon Elastic Compute Cloud (EC2).
 Flix Cloud launched in April 2009.